wso2/docker-is/docker-compose/IS-with-Analytics/README.md

 ## Prerequisites

- * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) are required for running this Docker Compose template.
+ * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), [Docker](https://www.docker.com/get-docker) and [Docker Compose](https://docs.docker.com/compose/install/#install-compose) are required for running this Docker Compose template. <br><br>
- * In order to run the Docker Compose setup, you will need an active subscription from WSO2 since the Docker images hosted at docker.wso2.com contains the latest updates and fixes to WSO2 Identity Server and WSO2 Identity Server Analytics.
-You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription)
+  * In order to run this Docker Compose setup, you will need an active [Free Trial Subscription](https://wso2.com/free-trial-subscription) from WSO2 since the referring Docker images hosted at docker.wso2.com contains the latest updates and fixes for WSO2 Identity Server.
+You can sign up for a Free Trial Subscription [here](https://wso2.com/free-trial-subscription). <br><br>
- * If you wish to run the Docker Compose setup using Docker images built locally, build Docker images using [Identity Server Dockerfile](../../dockerfiles/is/README.md), [Identity Server Analytics Dockerfile](../../dockerfiles/is-analytics/README.md) and remove the `docker.wso2.com/` prefix from the `image` name In the `docker-compose.yml`
+ * If you wish to run the Docker Compose setup using Docker images built locally, build Docker images using [Identity Server Dockerfile](../../dockerfiles/is/README.md), [Identity Server Analytics Dockerfile](../../dockerfiles/is-analytics/README.md) and remove the `docker.wso2.com/` prefix from the `image` name In the `docker-compose.yml`. <br><br>
 ## How to deploy

   1. Clone WSO2 Identity Server Docker git repository.